 The Thermodynamics Laboratory serves students enrolled in mechanical and electromechanical degree programs and enables them to study the use of energy for the purposes of mechanical and electrical power production.
 This lab features a turbo charged diesel engine/generator station, a calorimeter for fuel analysis, an air heat-recovery ventilator (white enclosure) for indoor air quality, a state-of-the-art small engine dynamometer, and an aircraft gas turbine.
 Students are introduced to pressure, temperature, and humidity testing devices such as transducers, vacuum gages, thermocouples, and barometers.
 Engine efficiency and performance tests are conducted, and students learn basic properties of various fluids.

-The Electromagnetics and Telecommunications Laboratory is intended primarily to meet the needs of the rapidly growing telecommunications industry.
-This student work area is currently equipped with ten of the latest RF network analyzers and ten computers for work in electromagnetic field theory.
+This laboratory is intended primarily to meet the needs of the rapidly growing communication industry.
+The student work area is currently equipped with ten RF network analyzers, oscilloscopes, high frequency wave generators, and ten laptops.

-The Power and Controls Laboratory is a specialty lab dedicated to the study of various size motors and generators and to the analysis and design of analog and digital feedback control systems.
-Centered on four machine sets, this student work area is supported by ten computers, digital oscilloscopes, and digital multimeter.
+The Power and Controls Laboratory is a specialty lab dedicated to the study of various types of motors and generators as well as the analysis and design of analog and digital feedback control systems.
+Centered on four motor-generator sets, the student work area is supported by laptops, power supplies, function generators, digital oscilloscopes, and digital multimeters.

 The major pieces of equipment include two concrete mixers, sieve shakers, sample splitters, curing tank, and drying ovens.
 Students learn the fundamentals of concrete mix design and testing in this lab.Tests are run on aggregates as well as on the freshly made and hardened concrete.
 Students can measure the effect that different aggregate gradations, varying amounts of water, and the use of admixtures have on a concrete mix.